JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 2. Where should I put my `cheats.txt` or `<Title ID of the game>.txt`?

 - Put them in `SD/plugin/<Title ID of the game folder>/cheats.txt`
-- If your using the Luma Plugin Loader, Put them in `SD/luma/plugins/<title ID of the game folder>/cheats.txt`
+- If you're using the Luma Plugin Loader, Put them in `SD/luma/plugins/<title ID of the game folder>/cheats.txt`
 - Or put them in `SD/cheats/<Title ID of the game>.txt`

 3. Can I use both `cheats.txt` and `<Title ID of the game>.txt` files at the same time?